jopamo/wget/docs/design-principles.md

 # Design Principles and Best Practices

-To keep the implementation robust and fully asynchronous, follow these rules:
+To keep the implementation robust and maintainable, follow these rules:

-## No Blocking Calls

-* No `getaddrinfo()` → use c-ares.
-* No blocking `connect()` → always non-blocking.
-* No blocking `read()`/`write()` → non-blocking only and handle `EAGAIN`.
-* No `sleep()` for timeouts → always timers.

-## Callbacks + Immediate Returns

-* Initiate network operations (DNS, connect, read, write), then return immediately.
-* Completion or progress is signaled via callbacks invoked by the event loop.

-## Timer-based Timeouts

-* Use libev timers for:

-  * DNS timeouts.
-  * Connect timeouts.
-  * Header wait timeouts.
-  * Inactivity / total request timeouts.

-## Incremental Parsing
+## I/O Operations

-* HTTP headers and chunked encoding must be parsed incrementally:

-  * Accumulate data until you see `\r\n` or `\r\n\r\n`.
-  * Allow split boundaries (e.g., chunk size line split across two reads).
-* Parsers must be able to resume when more data arrives.

-## Bounded Work per Event

-* In each callback:

-  * Process a limited amount of data.
-  * Avoid spinning if a lot of data is ready; process a chunk, then return.
-* Prevent a single socket or transaction from starving others.
+* Use synchronous I/O operations for simplicity and reliability
+* When c-ares is available, use it for asynchronous DNS resolution to improve performance
+* Handle timeouts appropriately using standard system mechanisms

-## Single-threaded Core
+## Resource Management

-* All libev operations in a single thread.
-* If background threads are later added, they must communicate via `ev_async`.

-## Clear Object Lifecycles

-* Each `http_transaction`, `net_conn`, `download_job` has obvious creation and destruction points.
+* Use clear object lifecycles with obvious creation and destruction points
-* Use single teardown paths where possible (e.g., `http_transaction_fail()`).
+* Implement single teardown paths where possible

-## No Unowned Watchers

-* Before freeing any object with active watchers, stop its watchers.
-* Timers for a transaction must be stopped when the transaction finishes.

-## Proper libev Usage

-* Stick to the default loop (for simplicity).
-* Do not mix multiple loops unless there is a strong reason.
+* Ensure proper cleanup of resources (file descriptors, memory)

-## Error Propagation
+## Error Handling

-* If a lower layer sees an error, propagate it upward:

-  * DNS → connection → transaction → scheduler.
+* Propagate errors upward through the call chain
-* Avoid silent failures; always notify scheduler for retry/fail decisions.
+* Avoid silent failures; always handle errors appropriately

-## Unit Testing of Components

-* Test:

-  * DNS resolver (`dns_resolve_async`).
-  * `net_conn` on real or mock servers.
-  * HTTP parser with canned responses.
-* Use small test harnesses that run an event loop and verify behavior.

-## Extensibility

-* Module boundaries:

-  * `evloop` hides libev,
-  * `dns_cares` hides c-ares,
-  * `net_conn` hides socket/TLS,
-  * `http_transaction` hides HTTP parsing.
-* This allows swapping components (e.g., different event loop) without redesigning everything.

-## Resource Limits

-* Be aware of `ulimit -n` and FD limits for many connections.
-* Adjust limits or document requirements.
+* Provide meaningful error messages to users

 ## Memory Management

-* Do not buffer entire large downloads in memory; always stream to disk/WARC.
+* Do not buffer entire large downloads in memory; always stream to disk/WARC
-* Keep header buffers bounded (e.g., reject headers over some max size).
+* Keep header buffers bounded (e.g., reject headers over some max size)
+* Use appropriate data structures for efficient memory usage

 ## Security

-* For TLS, verify certificates (unless explicitly disabled via options).
+* For TLS, verify certificates (unless explicitly disabled via options)
-* Avoid unsafe buffer handling in parsers.
+* Avoid unsafe buffer handling in parsers
-* Carefully validate HTTP chunk sizes and header lengths.
+* Carefully validate HTTP chunk sizes and header lengths

-Following these principles yields an efficient, scalable, and maintainable downloader.
-The event loop and state machines orchestrate all network activity so the program never blocks on a single operation when other work can progress.
+* Sanitize all user input and URL components

+## Testing

+* Test components with real and mock servers
+* Verify error handling and edge cases
+* Ensure compatibility across different platforms

+Following these principles yields a reliable, maintainable, and secure downloader that performs well for typical use cases while remaining straightforward to understand and modify.